-Leesburg is a small town in Central Florida on the Harris Chain of Lakes about 45 miles northwest of Orlando.
-It has a population of about 20,000 people.
+Leesburg is a small city in Central Florida on the Harris Chain of Lakes.
+It is about 45 miles northwest of Orlando and Walt Disney World with all of its resort amenities.

 One reminder of the golden age of citrus is the large juice processing plant on US-441 in Leesburg owned by the Brazilian firm, Cutrale.